Codex

 When the archive page for the Category with Category Slug "blue-cheese" is being displayed.

-Note: Be sure to check your spelling when testing, "is" and "in" are a big difference.
+Note: Be sure to check your spelling when testing: "is" and "in" are significantly different.

 See also is_archive() and Category Templates.